CANADA MORTGAGE AND HOUSING CORPORATION

-As of 2018, only the provinces of British Columbia, Alberta and Ontario have licensing requirements for home inspectors.
+As of 2019, only the provinces of British Columbia, Alberta and Ontario have licensing requirements for home inspectors and Ontario has not yet issued any licenses.
 Elsewhere, there are no mandatory licensing or certification processes for home inspectors, and this means that anyone can provide home inspection services.
 That is why it is important to choose an inspector carefully.

 Can the Home Inspector Provide Three References?